-Marie Price is a Professor of Geography and International Affairs at George Washington University where she has taught since 1990.
+Marie Price is a Professor of Geography and International Affairs at the George Washington University.
+She is a migration scholar interested in integration policies and transnational linkages who has worked extensively in Latin America.
 In 2016 she became the President of the American Geographical Society, the oldest geographical society in the U.S. In 2012 she joined the Board of the Dream Project.
 A Latin American and migration specialist, Marie has conducted research on migration within Latin America and Latino migration to the United States.
 Most recently her work has focused on the impact of forced return due to U.S. deportation policies.
 On a global scale, she has investigated immigrant settlement in global cities developing a longitudinal data set.
 She is also a non-resident fellow of the Migration Policy Institute, a think tank that focuses on immigration.
 Her publications include the following books: Migrants to the Metropolis: The Rise of Immigrant Gateway Cities (2008), Migrants’ Inclusion in Cities (2013), Diversity Amid Globalization: World Regions, Environment and Development, 7thed.
 (2017) and Globalization and Diversity: Geography of a Changing World, 5thed.
 (2016).

 Carliner & Remes, P.C.